-Our tours are predominately offered in English.
+Our tours are currently offered in English only.
 It is recommended that at least one person in each party speaks english and is able to translate to get the maximum value out of the tour.
-However, we can also offer a tour guide who speaks French, Marjorie Casse, who is originally from Belgium, but has lived here for decades.
-For this please request Marjorie at the time of booking.
 If you would like to request a particular guide for any reason we will do everything possible to honor that request.
 However there are no guarantees as logistical and scheduling conflicts sometimes arise.

 12. What do I need to bring on a daytour/overnight?

 The biggest things you need to remember on a daytour are a small pack to carry your own water (essential especially on tours with more hiking), jacket for warmth and rain (essential), boots or high top sneakers (optional but optimal in sand), any essential medication, and camera.
 Other items include extra layers when cold, hat, sunglasses, sunscreen, chapstick, and other typical daytime sundries.
 For scheduled overnights bring all the same except an extra layer or two.
 You do not need a change of clothes.
 For overnights in April or October bring a warm hat and gloves.
 For custom multi-day trips just add a change of clothes or two.
 On all tours we provide water and snacks.
 On daytours of more than 6 hours and multi-days more than 24 hours we provide lunch.
 On scheduled overnights of 24 hours we do not provide lunch so please eat before you come.

 13. Do you offer pet-friendly tours?
 Can we bring our dog?